-^{}CIFs which are subject to simplified obligations for the purpose of preparing their recovery plans according to Directive DI20-01
+\CIF which are subject to simplified obligations for the purpose of preparing their recovery plans according to Directive DI20-01

-Furthermore, the Company believes that the risk governance processes and policies are of at most importance for its effective and efficient operations.
+Furthermore, the Group believes that the risk governance processes and policies are of at most importance for its effective and efficient operation.
 The processes are reviewed and updated on an annual basis or when deemed necessary.